codewithEshaYoutube/codewithEshaYoutube/README.md

 ## About me
 I'm **Eesha Tariq** — a Software Engineering undergrad from 🇵🇰 Pakistan who builds AI systems, teaches code, and competes globally.
-I've shipped agentic AI projects, logged **1,500+ hours teaching coding worldwide** and guided 20+  **women in tech*.
+I've shipped agentic AI projects, logged **1,500+ hours teaching coding worldwide** and guided 30+**Womens in Tech** to get into hackahthons and competitions.
 ## 🏆 Highlights

 | Achievement | Details |